The Leaveners: Quaker Music Making

 In addition to annual projects, The Leaveners also offer singing workshops to Quaker Meetings.
 Although some projects require musical proficiency, they also changed their name to Quaker Music Making, from Quaker Festival Orchestra and Chorus in 1997.

 Words, Signs & Vibes

 Words, Signs & Vibes (W,S&V) works with deaf, partially hearing and hearing young people, both Quaker and non-Quaker.
 They run a weekly drama group for young people, and also hold 1 or 2 week-long projects each year, usually during school holidays.

 Words, Signs & Vibes separated from the Leaveners in July 2008 and has since become an Independent Voluntary Organisation.

+LEAP

+Leaveners' Experiments in Arts for Peace was created as part of the Leaveners, but became an independent organisation in 1999.

 Patrons

-As a charity, the Leaveners are supported by donations from its participants, families thereof, monthly meetings and its patrons:
+As a charity, the Leaveners were supported by donations from its participants, families thereof, monthly meetings and its patrons: